 Millennials spend up to 18 hours a day consuming media content, whether it is online, TV or radio and their access to information at the touch of a button, while being bombarded with scrolling pictures on social media, streaming videos and digital adverts now means that the average attention span has diminished to just 5 seconds, so gaining their attention is key to promoting your brand.

-A new project, backed by the Oxford University is giving homeless people barcodes to wear around necks to increase donations as Britain moves further towards a cashless society.
-The initiative, called Greater Change gives homeless people laminated QR codes, similar to those found on online tickets.
+A new project, backed by Oxford University is giving homeless people barcodes to wear around necks to increase donations as Britain moves further towards a cashless society.
+The initiative, called Greater Change gives homeless people laminated labels, similar to those found on online tickets.